liulabspatial/Omics-cycleHCR-QuAC/README.md

 The Singularity images used by the workflow are defined in the Nextflow process modules and are pulled automatically on first run.
 Container definitions are based on JaneliaSciComp/containers.<br/>
-nuclear segmentation / measurement steps run in the Dockerfiles under folder i
+nuclear segmentation and cropping steps run in the Dockerfiles under folder i

 ### 2. Distributed nuclear segmentation — Cellpose (Docker, folder i)